robic99/AbhiBot/README.md

 !!!
 Make sure the "token.txt" and "guildid.txt" files are in the same directory as AbhiBot.jar.

 Run the jar file with "java -jar AbhiBot.jar"

+# COMMANDS
+!setprefix <single character> example: "!setprefix ;" !toggletr on/off
+!togglew on/off
+!reminder 1d1h1m example: "!reminder 1d", "!reminder 1d2h3m".
+You don't have to use all of the time units, you can pick and choose.